FACTION BRIEF

 Convergent Verification

-The Protocol's response to the injection problem: cross-referencing observations from multiple Witnesses embedded in multiple systems to detect inconsistencies in upstream data.
-If fabricated records enter one system, Witnesses observing parallel systems should see divergence — transactions that don't match, communications that reference events with no corresponding data trail.
+The Protocol's response to the injection problem: cross-referencing observations from multiple Witnesses embedded across multiple systems to detect inconsistencies in upstream data.
+If fabricated records enter one system, Witnesses observing parallel systems should see divergence — transactions that don't match, communications referencing events with no corresponding data trail.

 The method reduces the injection risk.
 It does not eliminate it.
-Perfect falsification — fabricated data introduced consistently across every system a Witness might observe — remains possible.
-It would require extraordinary resources and knowledge of Witness node locations.
-But "extraordinary resources" is a description of Nexus Dynamics, not a refutation.
+Perfect falsification — fabricated data introduced consistently across every system a Witness might observe — remains possible for any actor with extraordinary resources and knowledge of Witness node locations.
+"Extraordinary resources" is a description of Nexus Dynamics, not a refutation.

 The Protocol's perfect memory may contain perfect lies.
 Incorruptible recording of corruptible data produces incorruptible lies.